ActionCactus/halo-sdk/src/api-blueprints.md

 ### Get Node Property [GET]
 Get a node property.
 See the Property model for more information.
++ Parameters
+    + fields (string, optional)

+        It is possible to restrict data models response fields in order to reduce response size.
+It is possible to specify the fields of the returning model that should be populated with data using a comma separated list of field name. e.g. fields=name,createdAt,updatedAt

+    + at (string, optional)

+        Obtain a copy of a node at a specific moment in time.
+A timestamp, either as a unix epoch (in seconds) or in the format of: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"

 + Response 200 (application/json)
     + Attributes (Property)